MMMZZZZ/Syfoh/README.md

 * The sysex command can either be selected by its short name, long name or parameter number.
 See [Sysex-Name-Number-Mapping.json](/Sysex-Name-Number-Mapping.json) for the full list of short and long names.
 * For every command, there may be optional or required targets, like the coil that shall be modified.
 In case the names for those targets are not obvious from the [sysex command documentation](https://github.com/MMMZZZZ/Syntherrupter/blob/dev/Documentation/Wiki/Custom%20MIDI%20Commands.md#system-exclusive-messages-sysex), the full list of names for every command is contained in the [Sysex-Properties-Mapping.json](/Sysex-Properties-Mapping.json) file.
 * Similarly, the target values and the sysex value can be replaced by keywords, like `enabled`/`disabled` instead of `1`/`0`, or `simple`/`midi-live`/... for the `mode` target.
 Again, all those keywords should be obvious from the documentation of the commands and if not, are contained in the json file linked above.
+* Unless noted otherwise, all values are zero indexed.
+This means f.ex. that coil numbers run from 0 to 5 (unlike in the Syntherrupter UI) and MIDI Channels run from 0-15.
+Check the documentation linked above for details about the supported value ranges of every command.

 ```
 Command:       Set enable for mode simple to enabled